How to Plant, Grow and Care For Peperomia Hope

 Contents

-For a virtually trouble-free cascading houseplant, try the little beauty – Peperomia ‘Hope’.
-It has the cutest succulent oval leaves on long stems that trail over the rim of a pot and is considered a tropical epiphyte.
+For a virtually trouble-free cascading houseplant, try the little beauty, Peperomia ‘Hope’.
+It has the cutest succulent oval leaves on long stems that trail over the rim of a pot.
+Growers consider it a tropical epiphyte.

-This tropical houseplant may not be as sought after as the Peperomia Frost or other more rare cultivars, but it’s just as beautiful and can be more easily found at local garden centers or plant stores in most situations.
+This tropical houseplant may not be as sought after as the Peperomia ‘Frost’ or other rarer cultivars, but it’s just as beautiful.
+You can more easily find it at local garden centers or plant stores in most areas.

 Peperomia Hope Plant Overview